flavienbwk/book-devops/eng/AUDIOBOOK.md

 Considering modern applications often rely on external services, this mechanism helps avoid incompatibilities between different versions of an app deployed across varied environments.

-For instance, if application `foo` version `1.1.0` requires the service `bar` to be deployed at version `1.1.0`, Apollo won't update `foo:1.1.0` until `bar:1.1.0` is available and deployed.
+For instance, if application "foo" requires the service "bar" to be deployed, Apollo won't update "foo" until "bar" is available and deployed.
 The deployment of a new version of an application, dependent on a specific version of another, is often manually managed, even if continuous deployment is in place.
-Teams first ensure the dependent service (`bar:1.1.0`) is available and deployed before deploying its new version (`foo:1.1.0`).
+Teams first ensure the dependent service "bar" is available and deployed before deploying its new version "foo".
 These dependencies are recorded in a specific file within the same project as the application's source code.

 Another example is database schema migration.
 By declaring a database schema version compatible with a specific application version, Apollo prevents deploying an app incompatible with a database yet to be updated.
-For instance, if `foo:1.1.0` only supports the `V2` schema of `bdd:V1`, `foo:1.1.0` will only be deployed once `bdd:V1` has migrated to `V2`.
-This way, Apollo knows which version of an application is eligible for deployment in which environment.

 # Distribution of initiatives